ahujaesh/ahujaesh.github.io/README.md

 Thank you for exploring our GitHub repository and being part of our Destination Imagination journey!

 Note: This repository has been migrated from [**replit.com**](https://replit.com), so everything might not be perfect, and the latest updates can be found on our official website [here](https://ahujaesh.github.io).
-If you see a discrepancy or issue, please send me a PR or issue to tell me.
+If you see a discrepancy or issue, which might have occured while converting the site from replit, please create a PR or issue to tell me.
 Thanks!